remigastaldi/Indie-Studio/README.md

 The goal of this project was to re-create one of these games : Hyper Sprint, Lemmings, Worms, Bomberman, Gauntlet.
 The game had to be compatible with Linux and Windows.
 We chose Gauntlet, and implemente a server for multiplayer.
+You must kill the monsters and survive a maximum of round.

+The game is not finished and miss functionalities.

 ## Libraries used:
 - Ogre3d for graphic